Highlanders earn bonus point win

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-They have made it three wins on the trot, beating Moana Pasifika 45-17 with a sublime second half performance at Mt Smart Stadium.
+They have made it three wins on the trot, beating Moana Pasifika 45-17 with a sublime second half performance at Mt Smart Stadium, on Friday night.

 Moana Pasifika were a shadow of the team that lost 59-0 to the Hurricanes last week, but it was the final quarter where the Highlander ran rampant.